-The findings of our study suggest looking for psychological co-morbidities in all patients of COPD using simple, quick and easy-to-administer screening/ scoring systems in our outpatient clinics as a routine.
-Patients found positive on screening should be immediately counselled, and finally evaluated and managed by a psychiatrist, who should be an active participant of comprehensive PR programs.
-This will aid in mental wellbeing, and also cause additional improvement in exercise capacity, coping skills and quality of life.
+The findings of our study suggest looking for psychological comorbidities in all patients of COPD using simple, quick, and easyto-administer screening/scoring systems in our outpatient clinics as a routine.
+Patients found positive on screening should be immediately counseled, and finally evaluated and managed by a psychiatrist, who should be an active participant in comprehensive PR programs.
+This will aid in mental well-being, and also cause additional improvement in exercise capacity, coping skills, and quality of life.